tsnellgrove/dark_castle3/doc/to_do.md

 		- 1) It's (almost) never the actor - because the actor is (almost) always Burt
 		- 2) Ask, who or what is being acted on
 		- 3) Choose the noun that is most restrictive
+- Where to include buffer text
+	- example = wear / remove text
+	- tempting to put this in the append / remove methods - but then there's no way to silence them
+	- instead, all buffering should be centralized into the noun methods where 'silence mode' can be enforced

 *** MAYBE ***